-This article provides a detailed response to: What are the four types of presentation skills?
-For a comprehensive understanding of Effective Communication, we also include relevant case studies for further reading and links to Effective Communication best practice resources.
+This article provides a detailed response to: What Are the 4 Types of Presentation Skills?
+[Expert Guide] For a comprehensive understanding of Effective Communication, we also include relevant case studies for further reading and links to Effective Communication best practice resources.

 TABLE OF CONTENTS